superjes1/Break-A-Leg/README.md

 * Funny Ragdolls!
 * The tears of your Players!

-# How does it work?
+# What causes you to become Incapacitated?
 ### -----------------------------------
 A player will become incapacitated when they have taken sufficient damage in one or both of their legs, while also factoring in the players pain, bleed rate and blood loss to a lesser degree.